Biomedical Science BSc

 Placement

-If you're interested in doing a placement, we also offer dedicated courses you can apply for via UCAS:
+If you know you want to do a placement, we also offer dedicated courses you can apply for via UCAS:

 Our students have previously found placements with organisations including GSK, Cancer Research Technology and Pfizer.
 You could even apply your scientific knowledge and transferable skills within or outside of the bioscience industry in areas including market research, communications or business development.
 Placements tend to take place after your second year.